raviumadi/analyse_responsivity/README.md

 ## Features

 - **Interactive Call Picker**
   An intuitive GUI for selecting call timestamps and durations directly from audio waveforms.
 Users can adjust call boundaries, zoom, undo/redo, and mark precise call peaks.
+(See below).

 - **Responsivity Analysis**
   Computes key temporal parameters such as inter-pulse intervals (IPI), echo delays $$T_a$$, biological reaction times $$T_b$$, and the responsivity metric $$\mathcal{R}$$ that captures call timing precision dynamics.